Shimabara Castle

 Reconstructed in concrete (1964) on the original foundations.
 Five-story white tower.
 Interior is a museum with Christian martyrdom artifacts and local history.

-5 floors above ground
+5 floors

 The inner compound stone walls are well-preserved and substantial, ringing the main compound on all sides.
 The moat outside the stone walls still holds water and contributes to the visual drama of the reconstruction.